Enercon E-126

 The Enercon E-126 is an onshore wind turbine model manufactured by the German company Enercon.
 With a hub height of 135 m, rotor diameter of 126 m and a total height of 198 m, the turbine can generate up to 7.58 megawatts of power, making it the largest wind turbine in the world (by nameplate capacity) for several years, until it was overtaken in 2014 by the Danish company Vestas with their V164-8.0 turbine.
 Their model number is a reference to their rotor diameter.

 History

 The project had come about after Enercon decided to pursue a larger turbine than the 2MW E-66.
 For some time, Enercon worked on the E-112 project - a turbine with a generator output of 2.25x the 2MW E-66, with it eventually being available for sale sometime in 2002.
 Enercon then tweaked the E-112's rotor diameter from 112m to 114m, for a slight benefit in efficiency.
-The turbine didn't sell well - only two 4.5MW units exist as of today, which prompted Enercon to increase the generator output from 4.5MW to 6MW - which, to put into visual terms, was the same as building three 1.5MW turbines, and adding a 4th turbine at a later date.
+The turbine didn't sell well - only two 4.5 MW units exist as of today, which prompted Enercon to increase the generator output from 4.5 MW to 6 MW.
 However, while the generator power output increase did increase sales, by 2008 sales were essentially non-existent, due to two key factors: